 Each learning environment has different rules for students.
 Individual rules are for the safe and orderly operation of that environment.
 Students will be oriented to specific rules, all of which will be consistent with the policy of the school.
-Chewing gum in school will not be tolerated.

 36. Harassment